aws-greengrass/aws-greengrass-testing/README.md

   - Set the AWS profile for your environment

-- Configure user on Windows device
+- Configure user credentials for Windows devices
     - Open the Windows Command Prompt (cmd.exe) as an administrator.
     - Create user in the LocalSystem account on the Windows device.
 Replace **user-name** with the same name of your current system user.
 Replace **password** with a secure password.
       - ```net user /add user-name password```